-The Nomination Committee considers diversity in the composition of the Board of Directors and periodically reviews the composition of the Board as a whole to recommend, if necessary, measures to be taken so that the Board reflects the appropriate balance of diversity, knowledge, experience, skills and expertise required for the Board as a whole.
+The Nomination and Corporate Governance Committee considers diversity in the composition of the Board of Directors and periodically reviews the composition of the Board as a whole to recommend, if necessary, measures to be taken so that the Board reflects the appropriate balance of diversity, knowledge, experience, skills and expertise required for the Board as a whole.
 Accordingly, while the Board of Directors has not adopted a written policy nor targets relating to the identification and nomination of women directors, the Board of Directors does take into consideration a nominee's potential to contribute to diversity within the Board of Directors.
 Given that diversity is part of determining the overall balance, which includes gender, the Board has not adopted a gender specific policy target.

-The Nomination Committee recognises the value of diversity.
-In 2020, the Board of Directors was comprised solely of male Directors; therefore, in November, 2020 the Nomination Committee retained the services of Spencer Stuart South Africa (Pty) Ltd, an executive search and selection firm, ("Spencer Stuart") to source potential female candidates for nomination to the Board of Directors.
-Potential candidates were put forward and evaluated during January and February 2021 and the Board of Directors appointed Ms. Geralda Wildschutt to the Board in February 2021.
+The Nomination and Corporate Governance Committee recognises the value of diversity.
+In 2020, the Board of Directors was comprised solely of male Directors; therefore, in November, 2020 the Nomination Committee (as it was then) retained the services of Spencer Stuart South Africa (Pty) Ltd, an executive search and selection firm, ("Spencer Stuart") to source potential female candidates for nomination to the Board of Directors.
+Potential candidates were put forward and evaluated during January and February 2021 and the Board of Directors appointed Ms Geralda Wildschutt to the Board in February 2021.
+Spencer Stuart was further mandated to source potential female candidates for nomination to the Board of Directors in early 2024 and candidates were recommended and evaluated during January and February 2024 culminating in the appointment of Ms Gadzikwa to the Board in March 2024.
+A quarter of the members of the Board being nominated for reappointment are female.

 Consistent with the Company's approach to diversity at the Board level, the Company's hiring practices include consideration of diversity across a number of areas, including gender.
-During 2020, all of the executive officer positions of the Company (being Chief Executive Officer, Chief Financial Officer and Chief Operating Officer), including its major subsidiaries, were held by men.
-However, in January, 2020 Ms. Janet Hobkirk was appointed as the new group mineral resources manager; in September, 2020 Ms. Camilla Horsfall was appointed as the new Vice President Investor Relations and in January 2021, Ms. Leonet Steyn became the Company's internal auditor.
-Ms. Steyn was subsequently promoted to the role of Chief Information Officer with effect from May 1, 2022.
+During 2023, all of the executive officer positions of the Company (being Chief Executive Officer, Chief Financial Officer and Chief Operating Officer), including its major subsidiaries, were held by men.

 The Company does not have a target number of women executive officers.
 Given the small size of its executive team, the Company believes that implementing targets would not be appropriate.
-However, in its hiring practices, the Company considers the level of representation of women in executive officer positions.
+However, in its hiring practices, the Company considers the level of representation of women in all positions.
+For instance, in January 2020 Ms Janet Hobkirk was appointed as the group mineral resources manager (although has since left the business); in September, 2020 Ms Camilla Horsfall was appointed as the new Vice President Investor Relations and in January 2021, Ms Leonet Steyn became the Company's internal auditor.
+Ms Steyn was subsequently promoted to the role of Chief Information Officer with effect from May 1, 2022.
+Ms Colleen Parkin was appointed as Head of ESG and Ms Cyndrella Masimbe became the Head of HR during 2023.